People use paint thinners for different purposes.

 You just need to take the latex paint in a bucket and add water (or isopropyl alcohol).

-For achieving the best results, add 200ml of water to every 4L of paint.
+Add 200ml of water to every 4L of paint to achieve the best results.

 Stir it thoroughly with a paint stirrer or a wooden stick.
 Slowly add more water if needed to get the right consistency.